Gioiacopini/Image-to-text-recognition/README.md

-# Image to text recognition
+# Image to Text Recognition

 This repository contain some simple code to extract printed text from a picture using the package pytesseract.